kruegerrobotics/theta-virtualptu/README.md

 #### libuvc-theta

-This [libuvc-fork](https://github.com/ricohapi/libuvc-theta) is essential for the videostreaming from the theta.
+This [libuvc-fork](https://github.com/ricohapi/libuvc-theta) is essential for the video streaming from the theta.
 It is important to check that this program gets linked against this libuvc-theta, otherwise it will not work.

 ``` bash
 git clone https://github.com/ricohapi/libuvc-theta.git